-Quality lifestyle Manage Queen Elizabeth Park, Battle Hill Farm Forest Park.
-Sense of place Belmont Regional Park, Kaitoke Regional Park and East Harbour Healthy community Regional Park.
-Healthy environment Manage the Hutt River trail and recreation areas in the Akatarawa and Pukaratahi Forests, and in the Hutt.
-Wainuiomata and Orongorongo catchments.
-Prepare management plans to quide use and development.
+Manage Queen Elizabeth Park, Battle Hill Farm Forest Park, Belmont Regional Park, Kaitoke Regional Park and East Harbour Regional Park.

+Manage the Hutt River trail and recreation areas in the Akatarawa and Pukaratahi Forests, and in the Hutt, Wainuiomata and Orongorongo catchments.

+Prepare management plans to guide use and development.

 Develop and maintain assets, eg, tracks, plantings, shelters and other facilities.

 Care for and monitor ecosystem health.

 Provide a ranger service to help the public enjoy our parks, recreation areas and trails.